 Check failover/failback regularly (game days), and not just on paper.

-Automate promotion secondary-region and data integrity check after switching.
+Automate promotion of the secondary region and the data-integrity check after switching.

 Keep a runbook: who, when and based on what signals initiates regional failover.